sterinaldi/lensingpop/stronglensingbayesfactor/README.md

-# All the strong lensing Bayes factor computations go here. @Damon will add.
+# All the strong lensing Bayes factor computations go here.

+# The normalization is missing for the Bayes factor, working on it.